tmb2k01/mammo-vision/doc/model_implementation.md

 ### **Inputs**

 - **Cropped Image Patches**: Regions of interest extracted from the original images based on the bounding boxes.
-- **Segmentation Masks**: Ground truth binary masks with shape `(1, H, W)`, where pixels are labeled `1` for lesions and `0` for the background.
+- **Segmentation Masks**: Ground truth binary masks with shape `(2, H, W)`, where the actual class for each pixel is one-hot encoded.

 ### **Outputs**

-- **Predicted Segmentation Masks**: A pixel-wise mask where each pixel is assigned a probability of belonging to the lesion or the background.
+- **Predicted Segmentation Masks**: A pixel-wise one-hot encoded mask where each class is assigned a probability of belonging to the lesion or the background for each pixel.
 - **Dice Score**: A metric to evaluate segmentation accuracy by comparing predicted and ground truth masks.

 ## 3. Data Modules